Reneechang17/Go-Microservices/README.md

-# Go Microservices Project -- Merchify
+# Go Microservices Project -- ExBox Marketplace

 ### Project Introduction
-- Merchify is a microservices-based platform for managing product catalogs and orders.
-It uses GraphQL to provide flexible data querying and gRPC for fast, efficient communication between services.
-This architecture enables scalable, real-time interactions and service integration.
+- **ExBox Marketplace** is a microservices-based platform for buying and selling second-hand items, with a fun twist—treasures from your ex, helping you say goodbye to past relationships!
+Built using GraphQL for precise data queries (only get the data you need), while gRPC ensures fast communication between services, which provides scalable and maintainable architecture for future.

 ### Tech Used
 - **Golang**: The core programming language used to build the microservices.